 First UK Broadcast : 8 March – 10 April 1969.

 Whats good : The Wild-West in space metaphor works well.
-Robert Holmes script.
-As a result, has some useful concepts and ideas.
+Robert Holmes script; which as a result, has some useful concepts and ideas.

-Whats bad : Dialogue and exposition heavy in places.
-Feels like a filler epi.
-Clancy as a character is a tad overdone.
-The space pirates could have been more interesting characters.
+Whats bad : Dialogue and exposition heavy – in places.
+Feels like it was written as a filler serial.
+Clancy – as a character is a tad overdone.
+The space pirates, could have been more interesting characters.

-Review With Spoilers : The Space Pirates is the 6th and penultimate story of season 6 and of Troughton’s whole era.
+Review With Spoilers : The Space Pirates is the sixth and penultimate story of season 6 – and of Troughton’s whole era.

 Space pirates rig a deep-space beacon to explode, to plunder the resulting debris for supplies of “argonite”.
 Unbeknownst to the pirates, the resulting explosion seperates the Doctor, Jamie and Zoey – from the recently arrived Tardis.

 The Space Pirates is an early Robert Holmes contribution and features Holmes trademark inclusion of many concepts and ideas.
-Some which work well and others which don’t (or don’t get time to get fleshed out).
+Some which work well – and others which don’t (or don’t get time to get fleshed out).

-Sometimes you wish they would just spend less time spouting expositional dialogue and just get on with the story.
-For instance, we quickly understand the setup between the Earth Corps versus the Pirates but spend the first 2 parts setting the background to it – via long conversations.
+Sometimes, you wish they would just spend less time spouting expositional dialogue and just get on with the story.
+For instance, we quickly understand the setup between the Earth Corps versus the Pirates but spend the first 2 episodessetting the background to it – via long conversations.

 Having said that, The Space Pirates does include an interesting subplot mechanism.
-Regarding which character is double-crossing/secretly working with who.
-Between Clancy, the Space Corps, Madam Issigri and the space pirates.
+Regarding which character is double-crossing/secretly working with the other.
+Between Clancy, the Space Corps, Madam Issigri – and the space pirates.
 Betrayal and treachery are the order of the day here.

-The Space Pirates feels like more of a filler piece, coming between the excellent showcase pieces – The Invasion and The War Games.
-However, it does have enough useful ideas to make it watchable – at least once.
+The Space Pirates feels like more of a filler piece, coming between the excellent showcase stories – The Invasion and The War Games.
+However, it does have enough useful ideas, to make it watchable – at least once.

-The Space Pirates also holds the dubious distinction, of being the final episode – (in order of broadcast) in the old Who run, to be partially missing from the archive.
+The Space Pirates also holds the dubious distinction, of being the final episode – (in order of broadcast) – in the classic Doctor Who run, to be partially missing from the archive.